-Vision for Growth and Advancement

-The college is dedicated to fostering development in key domains, including Academics, Research, Infrastructure, Administrative Practices, and Systems of Governance.

-Academics

-• Enhanced Curriculum: Scale up the curriculum to prioritize skill development and employability.

-- Value-Added Courses: Introduce industry-ready value-added, certificate, and diploma programs. - Academic Framework: Implement the Choice-Based Credit System (CBCS) and Academic Bank Credit (ABC) as per NEP guidelines. - Indian Knowledge Systems (IKS): Integrate IKS into the existing curriculum and co-curricular activities.

-Research

-- Increased Research Activity: Achieve qualitative and quantitative growth in research initiatives and facilities. - Interdisciplinary Collaboration: Promote interdepartmental teaching and interdisciplinary research. - Partnerships and MoUs: Expand collaborations with reputed institutions, government, and non-governmental organizations.

-Infrastructure

-- Construct a new block for the Commerce Faculty. - Automate and digitize academic and administrative operations. - · Build additional classrooms and expand the gymnasium.

-Administration

-- Strive for recognition in the NIRF rankings. - Develop entrepreneurial skills through the establishment of an incubation center. - Organize workshops and activities on Intellectual Property Rights (IPR).

-System of Governance

-- Leadership: The principal-led administration ensures effective implementation of plans in alignment with the college's Vision and Mission. - Automation: Achieve complete automation of governance across all stages.
+7.3.2 - Plan of action for the next academic year The college has crafted a vision focused on fostering growth and advancement in thefollowing domains: Academics, Research, Infrastructure, Administrative practices& System of Governance Academics • Scaling up the curriculum to ensure skill development and employability. • Introduction of industryready value-added, certificate, and diploma courses. • Implementation of a Choice-Based Credit System and Academic Bank Credit asper NEP. • Integration of IKS in existing curriculum and co-curricular syllabi.
+Research • Qualitative and quantitative increase in research activity and facility. • Promote interdepartmental teaching & interdisciplinary research. • Growth and expansion of collaborations and MoUs with reputed institutions and government and nongovernmentagencies.
+Infrastructure • Construction of new block for Commerce Faculty. • Automation and digitalization of academic and administrative domains. • Construction of new classrooms. • Expansion of the gymnasium.
+Administration • Attain NIRF status. • Promote entrepreneurial skills and establish an incubation centre. • Organize activities on Intellectual Property Rights.
+System of Governance The college administration headed by the principal works for the effectiveimplementation of the plans in • tune in with the Vision and Mission statement of the college. • Complete automation of governance at all stages.